What are Baby Car Seat Groups?

 These groups help parents choose the most suitable restraint system so that the seat protects the child’s head, neck, and spine in case of sudden stops or accidents.
-Using the wrong car seat group — even if your child seems comfortable — can drastically reduce protection levels.

 When you understand these groups, you can make informed and confident decisions that ensure your child’s safety throughout every growth stage.